ApsnyProduction/PRIVACY/PRIVACY.md

 *   **Encryption:** All communication between the extension and our backend is encrypted via HTTPS/TLS.
 ## 4. User Control & Privacy Choices
 *   **Anonymous Contributions:** Users can choose the "Anonymous" (Shadow Profile) option when adding samples.
 This saves the genealogical data to the community database without public attribution to your account.
+*   **Leaderboard Privacy:** You can opt-out of appearing in the public ranking by enabling the **"Hide in Leaderboard"** option in your profile settings.
+Your contributions will still be counted in global statistics, but your name will be hidden.
-*   **Account Deletion:** You can request the removal of your account and associated data by contacting the project administrator through the Web Portal.
+*   **Account Deletion:** You can request the removal of your account and associated data by contacting the project administrator through the Web Portal or Telegram.
 ## 5. Third-Party Services
 We use **Supabase** (as a backend provider) to handle authentication and database storage.
 Their privacy policy applies to the infrastructure level of data handling.
 ## 6. Contact Us
-If you have questions about this Privacy Policy or how your data is handled, please contact us via the **Contact Admin** tab in the YFull Finder Web Portal.
+If you have questions about this Privacy Policy or how your data is handled, please contact us via:
+*   The **Messages** tab in the YFull Finder Web Portal.
+*   Our Telegram channel: [@ajwla_ru](https://t.me/ajwla_ru) or [@ajwla_en](https://t.me/ajwla_en).
+*   Email: AbkhazDNA@proton.me